OJB-Quantum/Qiskit-Metal-to-Litho/README.md

 ## Terms to be aware of:
 - BEAMER - Desktop software for importing GDSII or GDS files stored on WinSCP, beam step, size, and error correction (heal) paramters are set here and subsequently exported as GPF files that can be read by the EBPG equipment.
 Additionally the parameters can be downloaded as a Python script (.py).
 An example of a Python script used in BEAMER is available for reference in the file directory above.
 - CJOB - Software tool that is accessed on the EBPG equipment itself using the EBPG's terminal.
 From here, the GPF files can be uploaded and programmed with virtual alignment marker locations based on the uploaded design.
 Once the file is ready, it will export as a JOB file (.job).
 The JOB file name is what gets copied into the EBPG's terminal along with 4 coordinates validated by the built-in SEM.
+- Marker - The use of reference points on a coordinate plane that are assigned to a pre-existing, detectable pattern on a chip sample.
+Detection is performed automatically by the lithography equipment using commands such as "rp20".
+- Marker-free - The use of virtual reference points assigned to the region of interest to be patterned on a bare chip sample, wafer substrate, or other sample with without detectable markers.

 ## Required software (some open-source free versions will be linked below):